Print Options

 First Year

 The first year of graduate study is spent in coursework, independent reading, and exploratory research.
 Three courses constitute a full schedule for each quarter of the first year; the schedule typically includes three lecture courses or two lecture courses and a research rotation.
 Students are required to undertake laboratory rotations in at least three different laboratories before beginning their dissertation research.
 These rotations are performed during the first academic year, one each quarter.
-Rotations can also be performed during Summer Quarter.

 Seminars given by invited speakers are regularly offered and students are strongly urged to attend.
 A separate series of meetings is presented in the Autumn and Winter quarters by faculty to introduce students to their research.

-At the end of June, students take the Preliminary Examination as a first step towards candidacy for the Ph.D.
+At the end of June, students take the Preliminary Examination as a first step toward candidacy for the Ph.D.
 The exam consists of the preparation of a written research proposal in the field of developmental biology and an oral defense of that proposal.

 Second year

 Coursework will continue during the second year as needed to fulfill the requirements.
-Students choose research advisors by July 1 of the Summer Quarter after the first year, and begin developing a research project.
-By early Autumn Quarter, each student assembles a thesis committee.
+Students choose research advisors by July 1 of the Summer Quarter after the first year and begin developing a research project.
+By the early Autumn Quarter, each student assembles a thesis committee.
 The student then prepares a written proposal for dissertation research and defends this proposal before the doctoral committee.
 This defense constitutes Part II of the candidacy examination.
-This examination must be completed by the end of Autumn Quarter of the second academic year.
+This examination must be completed by the end of the Autumn Quarter of the second academic year.

 Advanced years

-After the qualifying exam, the student works full time on thesis research, although the faculty urges students to continue to take advantage of the advanced courses and seminars that are offered.
+After the qualifying exam, the student works full-time on thesis research, although the faculty urges students to continue to take advantage of the advanced courses and seminars that are offered.
 Finally, each graduating student writes a dissertation describing his or her research, presents the work in a public seminar, and defends it before their doctoral committee.

 Evaluation